 A further consideration could be disposable gloves when using bowling machines.
 If used correctly disposable gloves could reduce the cleaning requirements for bowling machines and bowling machine balls to the end of every day rather than the end of every session.
-Note that gloves should be disposed of after every session and only be worn by one individual.
+Note that gloves and other PPE should be disposed of after every session and replaced, and only be worn by one individual.